 Slowly peel the backing off the skin barrier.
 Set the skin barrier aside.

 When removing the used pouch, sit on the toilet.
-Or, stand in front of the toilet.
+Or stand in front of it.

 Carefully push the skin away from the skin barrier with one hand.
 Do this starting at the upper edge of the barrier.
 With the other hand, slowly peel the skin barrier off from top to bottom.